jhorzek/lessSEM/cran-comments.md

      All declared Imports should be used.
 ```

-See above: The package allows users to define custom C++ functions which are compiled
+Comment:  As outlined above, the package allows users to define custom C++ functions which are compiled
 using Rcpp with `#include <RcppArmadillo.h>`.
 Without adding RcppArmadillo to
 Imports, compiling these functions seems to not work.